md-zaman/docker-learning/Mosh/Readme.md.txt

     - '/bin/sh' - shell programme used when this user logs in

 6. After seeing the above details from the user 'zaman'.
-Let us say that we decide to modify the user and use another shell progamme for the user.
+Let us say that we decide to modify the user and use another shell programme for the user.
     So, first of all let us check which option do we have to user along with 'usermod'.
 To explore the flag, simple type: